Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Corbin Carroll At The Plate

-- Carroll has 69 hits and an OBP of .393 to go with a slugging percentage of .584.
-All three of those stats rank first among Arizona hitters this season.
+- Carroll leads Arizona with 71 hits and an OBP of .401, plus a team-best slugging percentage of .594.

-- Among the qualifying hitters in baseball, he ranks sixth in batting average, 10th in on-base percentage, and fourth in slugging.
+- Among qualifying hitters in MLB action, he ranks fourth in batting average, ninth in on-base percentage, and third in slugging.

+- Carroll has reached base via a hit in 45 games this season (of 61 played), and had multiple hits in 19 of those games.

-- Carroll has driven in a run in 21 games this year (35.0%), including nine games with more than one RBI (15.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Carroll has picked up an RBI in 36.1% of his games this year, with more than one RBI in 14.8% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.